Tired of Allergy Symptoms?

-Atlanta Allergy treatment involves a combination of modalities including medication, environmental controls and immunotherapy and Sublingual Immunotherapy (SLIT).
-Immunotherapy, commonly known as allergy shots, is a program that increases immunity to certain allergens that trigger allergy symptoms.
-While increasing immunity, it decreases your sensitivity to the substances that trigger your allergy symptoms when you are exposed to them.
-Immunotherapy by sublingual drops, commonly referred to as allergy drops, is an individually tailored alternative program designed to desensitize you to those substances to which you are allergic.
+Here at our offices in Atlanta, GA and Starkville, MS, we understand that allergies can get in the way of every day life.
+That’s why we’re committed to each and every patient so that they can return to normalcy and move on.
+At the Ear, Nose and Throat Institute, allergy treatment involves a combination of modalities including medication, environmental controls, and Sublingual Immunotherapy (SLIT).
+Commonly known as allergy shots, immunotherapy is a program that increases resistance to certain allergens that trigger symptoms.
+While increasing immunity, it decreases your sensitivity to the substances that trigger those symptoms when exposed.
+Sublingual drops, commonly referred to as allergy drops, is an individually tailored alternative designed to desensitize you to substances to which you are allergic.

-Your allergy tests results are used to create a mixture of substances to which you are allergic.
-Sterile extracts are prepared from allergy-producing substances such as pollens, molds, house dust, and animal danders according to thing to which you are allergic.
-These biological substances are then taken under the tongue in increasingly stronger doses until your maximum or maintenance dose has been achieved.
-Allergen immunotherapy involves administering increasing amounts of an allergen to a patient over several months.
-Immunotherapy has been shown to be effective in preventing the development of new allergies and, in children, preventing the progression of allergic disease from allergic rhinitis to asthma.
+Your test results are used to create a mixture of substances that you’re sensitive to.
+Sterile extracts are then prepared from allergy-producing materials such as pollens, molds, house dust, and animal danders.
+These biological substances are taken under the tongue in increasingly stronger doses until your maximum or maintenance dose has been achieved.
+Allergen immunotherapy involves administering increasing amounts of an allergen to a patient over several months, which has been shown to be effective in preventing the development of new allergies, while in children, preventing the progression of rhinitis to asthma.

-Allergen immunotherapy works like a vaccine.
-Your body responds to the injected amounts of a particular allergen, given in gradually increasing doses, by developing a tolerance to the allergen.
+Much like a vaccine, your body responds to the injected amounts of a particular allergen, given in gradually increasing doses by developing a tolerance to the allergen.
 As a result of your body’s response to these immune changes, immunotherapy causes decreased, minimal or no allergy response when you are exposed to the allergen included in your vaccine.

-Immunotherapy Maintenance Phase
+Buildup and Maintenance Phase